WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - The index space is required to have at most one element.
  - For each linear-memory declaration in the index space:
-    - If a maximum size is present, it's required to be at least the initial size.
+    - The maximum size is required to be at least the initial size.
-    - The index of every byte in a linear memory with the initial size is required to be representable in an unsigned `iPTR`.
-    - If a maximum size is present, the index of every byte in a linear memory with the maximum size is required to be representable in an unsigned `iPTR`.
+    - The index of every byte in a linear memory with the maximum size is required to be representable in an unsigned `iPTR`.
     - The index bitwidth is required to be `32`.
     - The default flag is required to be true.